tcassar/settle/write_up/Testing v2.md

 ![[Pasted image 20220321000346.png]]
 ![[Pasted image 20220321000412.png]]

+### Evidence of meeting Requirements - Section A & B

 ![[test plan.png]]

+I appreciate this table may not show information about the individual tests.
+Every unit test I wrote has an informative docstring.
+Thus, refer to the code at the end of this section for more clarification about the function of any given unittest

  ### Proof of simplification algorithm correctness (B5)
  In the analysis section, I provided a hand-trace of the expected graph structures involved in settling a system of debts.
 Having done this hand tracing, I decided to use the same graph to test my algorithm.